Feat-FeAR/logSpace/content/docs/devel/hugo.md

     }
 </script>

 However you can also source any `.js` script previously saved in the `./static` subfolder in two different ways, depending on whether you want to load it from every page of the site or only as needed.

 #### Global import
 If you plan to use the script extensively it is best to have every page on the site import it.
 1. Save your __JS__ scripts as `.js` files and put them in the `./static/js` subfolder (e.g., `./static/js/popUp_test.js`).
-1. Now you need a file that is going to be included in each page of the final HTML.
+1. Now you need a file that is going to be included in each page of the final HTML document.
 Typical choices are `header.html`, `footer.html`, or similar _partial templates_ you can find in `./themes/<theme_name>/layouts/partials` subfolder (even if their exact location may depend on the particular theme you are using).
-1. Once located, copy this file to _your_ `./layouts/partials` folder, in order to override the content of the original.
+1. Once located, copy this file to _your_ `./layouts/partials` folder in order to override the content of the original.
     ```sh
     # For instance (if using the 'hugo-book' theme)
     cd <project_root>
     New-Item -Type dir ./layouts/partials/docs
     cp ./themes/hugo-book/layouts/partials/docs/header.html ./layouts/partials/docs/header.html
     ```
-1. Add the following line to the bottom of the file.
+1. Add the following `<script>` block to the bottom of the file.
     ```html
     <script defer
             language="javascript"